citynetwork/docs/docs/howto/openstack/neutron/create-security-groups.md

 ## Allowing Web Traffic

-Next create the rules that allow anyone access the server on **port 80** and **port 443**.
+Next create the rules that allow anyone to access the server on **port 80** and **port 443**.

 === "{{gui}}"